-- (1) The BILLINGS DIVISION is comprised of the Counties of Big Horn, Carbon, Carter, Custer, Dawson, Fallon, Garfield, Golden Valley, McCone, Musselshell, Park, Petroleum, Powder River, Prairie, Richland, Rosebud, Stillwater, Sweetgrass, Treasure, Wheatland, Wibaux and Yellowstone.
-Court shall be held at the James F. Battin Courthouse, Billings, Montana. - (2) The BUTTE DIVISION is comprised of the Counties of Beaverhead, Deer Lodge, Gallatin, Madison and Silver Bow.
-Court shall be held at the Mike Mansfield Federal Building and United States Courthouse, Butte, Montana. - (3) The GREAT FALLS DIVISION is comprised of the Counties of Blaine, Cascade, Chouteau, Daniels, Fergus, Glacier, Hill, Judith Basin, Liberty, Phillips, Pondera, Roosevelt, Sheridan, Teton, Toole, and Valley.
-Court shall be held at the Post Office Building, Great Falls, Montana. - (4) The HELENA DIVISION is comprised of the Counties of Broadwater, Jefferson, Lewis and Clark, Meagher and Powell.
-Court shall be held at the Paul G. Hatfield Courthouse, Helena, Montana. - (5) The MISSOULA DIVISION is comprised of the Counties of Flathead, Granite, Lake, Lincoln, Mineral, Missoula, Ravalli and Sanders.
-Court shall be held at the Russell Smith Courthouse, Missoula, Montana. - (b) Criminal Cases.
-The composition of Divisions for Criminal Cases is the same as that for Civil Cases.
+- (a) The BILLINGS DIVISION is comprised of the Counties of Big Horn, Carbon, Carter, Custer, Dawson, Fallon, Garfield, Golden Valley, McCone, Musselshell, Park, Petroleum, Powder River, Prairie, Richland, Rosebud, Stillwater, Sweetgrass, Treasure, Wheatland, Wibaux and Yellowstone.
+Court shall be held at the James F. Battin Courthouse, Billings, Montana. - (b) The BUTTE DIVISION is comprised of the Counties of Beaverhead, Deer Lodge, Gallatin, Madison and Silver Bow.
+Court shall be held at the Mike Mansfield Federal Building and United States Courthouse, Butte, Montana. - (c) The GREAT FALLS DIVISION is comprised of the Counties of Blaine, Cascade, Chouteau, Daniels, Fergus, Glacier, Hill, Judith Basin, Liberty, Phillips, Pondera, Roosevelt, Sheridan, Teton, Toole, and Valley.
+Court shall be held at the Post Office Building, Great Falls, Montana. - (d) The HELENA DIVISION is comprised of the Counties of Broadwater, Jefferson, Lewis and Clark, Meagher and Powell.
+Court shall be held at the Paul G. Hatfield Courthouse, Helena, Montana. - (e) The MISSOULA DIVISION is comprised of the Counties of Flathead, Granite, Lake, Lincoln, Mineral, Missoula, Ravalli and Sanders.
+Court shall be held at the Russell Smith Courthouse, Missoula, Montana.

-3.2 ASSIGNMENT OF CASES.
+1.10 ASSIGNMENT OF CASES.